 Tell us about your research project and why it is important to you.

-Have you submitted or published your research somewhere?
+Have you presented or published your research anywhere?
 Tell us about the experience.

-What would you say is something interesting about your area of study that most people don't know?
+What would you say is something interesting about your area of study that most people do not know?

 Tell us about your academic or professional collaborations with Mexico.

-What have been some good things you did not expect from Texas or UT San Antonio?
+What have been some good things you did not expect about Texas or UTMB?

-What have been the biggest challenges of studying at UT San Antonio and living in the United States?
+What have been the biggest challenges of studying at UTMB and living in the United States?

-What kind of work do you expect to do in the future?
-How do you expect your research to benefit people in the United States and Mexico?
+What kind of work do you hope to do in the future?
+How do you hope your research will benefit people in the United States and Mexico?

-What advice would you give to other Mexican students who are considering studying in Texas?
+What advice would you give to other Mexican students considering studying in Texas?